Academics at SYA France

 SYA France supports high school students on their journey to becoming fluent in French through the study - in French - of the language, culture and politics of France.
 Whether a student is exploring an outdoor farmers market, dining at a neighborhood bistro or attending the latest French play, he or she is immersed in French culture the majority of every day.

 All students are required to take six courses, including French language and English.
+Please note that courses can change from year to year.
 Full course descriptions can be opened below.

 - English (H) - 1 Credit